Site Navigation

 Walt Disney Animation Studios continues to produce animated features using both hand-drawn and computer generated imagery techniques.
 Their 54th feature, Big Hero 6, is currently in production and set for release on November 7, 2014.

-Vintage Disney Cartoons in the 1920s
+Vintage Disney Animation in the 20s

 Silly Symphonies

-The First Walt Disney Animated Film Feature
+The 1st Walt Disney Cartoon Feature

 New Walt Disney Productions

-Also in the 1940s, Disney released shorts which included Saludos Amigos (1942), The Three Caballeros (1944), Make Mine Music (1946), Fun and Fancy Free (1947), Melody Time (1948), and The Adventures of Ichabod and Mr. Toad (1949).
+Also in the 1940s, Walt Disney premiered shorts which included Saludos Amigos (1942), The Three Caballeros (1944), Make Mine Music (1946), Fun and Fancy Free (1947), Melody Time (1948), and The Adventures of Ichabod and Mr. Toad (1949).
 The studio also produced two features, Song of the South (1946) and So Dear to My Heart (1948), which were a combination of animated and live-action footage.
-Shorts production continued during this period as well, with Donald Duck and Pluto cartoons being the main output accompanied by cartoons starring Mickey Mouse, Figaro and in the 1950s, Chip 'n Dale and Humphrey the Bear.
+Shorts production continued during this period as well, with Donald and Pluto cartoons being the main output accompanied by cartoons starring Mickey Mouse, Figaro and in the 1950s, Chip 'n Dale and Humphrey the Bear.

 AdairBagleyBayard